 Are you interested in ensuring the success of your relationship, are you struggling with transitions or relationships..
 I can help you see patterns in yourself and your life, achieve goals you set forth and generally improve.
 I tend to be logic based but focused on emotions as well.
 I work well with both men and women, seniors and LGBT.
 I want to understand you and your situation.
-After an understanding is developed, I tend to be direct and honest with feedback.
+I tend to be direct and honest with feedback.
 You set the agenda and the pace, we will focus on your goals in therapy and I will help you the best I can to achieve what you set out to achieve.

 You are in control of sessions, you decide what we focus on and where we go, goals and speed.
-Usually sessions starts with my asking how you are doing and then we may return to previously discussed goals or talk about what is currently happening in your life.
+Usually sessions start with my asking how you are doing and then we may return to previously discussed goals or talk about what is currently happening in your life.
 I like recommending books and even using movies or TV to make points.
 Because I tend to be on the casual side, sessions are pretty relaxed and casual.

 More Info About My Practice